ilarioazzollini/create3_control/CONTRIBUTING.md

-The following was copied from the [ros2/examples repository](https://github.com/ros2/examples/blob/rolling/CONTRIBUTING.md).

 Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that [license](http://www.apache.org/licenses/LICENSE-2.0.html):